Accounting of Crypto & NFTs in India Explained

 • Indian Accounting Standards (Ind AS)

-• ICAI guidance and expert opinions
+• ICAI technical guidance and expert opinions

 Classification Approach for Accounting of Crypto & NFTs in India